HalalVouch

 Common questions

-E129 is Red 40 — halal by strong consensus, a synthetic petroleum-derived dye with no animal content.
+Yes — it is a synthetic dye with no animal ingredients.

 Is Red 40 made from bugs?